joshuawills/X-Compiler/website/mydocs/content/docs/language/your-first-program.md

 `outFloat` takes in a float and prints it to stdout, followed by a newline.

 `outStr` takes in a string constant and prints it to stdout.

+`size` can take in a type (primitive or constructed) or a variable and return its size in bytes as an integer